Stacking in a Higher Interest Rate Environment

 Source: Newfound Research.
 For illustrative purposes only.
 Consult your financial advisor before making any financial decisions.

-From Figure 1, we can see that the expected returns for bonds and equities are composed of both the risk-free rate, as well as their respective risk premiums.
-These risk premia are defined as the expected excess return of the asset above the risk-free rate.
+From Figure 1, we can see that the expected returns for bonds and equities are composed of both the risk-free rate and their respective risk premiums.
+These risk premiums are defined as the expected excess return of the asset above the risk-free rate.

 Applying Leverage to an Asset

-If an investor wants to gain exposure to the S&P 500 index, most investors will operate in the cash market, using cash to purchase a share of the SPDR S&P 500 ETF Trust (ticker: SPY) or the underlying stocks themselves.
+If an investor wants to gain exposure to the S&P 500 index, most investors will operate in the cash market, using cash to purchase shares of the SPDR S&P 500 ETF Trust (ticker: SPY) or the underlying stocks themselves.

-This latter method is effectively how a S&P 500 futures contract works.
+This latter method is effectively how an S&P 500 futures contract works.

 Register for our Advisor Center